isabella232/kubernetes-operator/docs/Limitations.md

 * aerospikeConfig.namespace cannot be nil or empty
 * ca-path in TLS config not allowed, Only ca-file is allowed
 * Strong consistency mode not yet supported
-* Warm restart not yet supported
+* Warm restart only supported for configuration change with newer versions of Aerospike container image
 * All flash not yet supported

 ## When updating a cluster